- Posted by Jason on April 28, 2015 in Global Economies Global Money Transfer

 Unfortunately, due to China’s current economic slowdown, hardly anyone wants to buy iron ore from Australia or India– causing the currency to adjust accordingly.
 This effect is increased by falling oil prices (as oil is one of India’s largest exports).

 India and Australia are currently looking into a free trade agreement – allowing goods to flow from both countries to the other without any additional taxes, tariffs (additional price increases) or import quotas.
 This would likely increase exports between the two countries and even out import/export disparities.
 The currency would likely remain somewhat more stable as a result.

 If you’re looking to benefit from sending money overseas from India or Australia, you’ll want to watch the Australian Dollar exchange rate – after all, this will determine exactly how much you’ll come out with on the other side.
-OrbitRemit offers low cost, attractive exchange rate transfers between India and Australia.
+OrbitRemit offers free, attractive exchange rate transfers between India and Australia.
 Check out our calculator on the top right hand side of the screen to work out exactly how much will come out on the other side!

 You can now easily transfer money internationally with OrbitRemit!